S-unya/zero-context/src/pages/blog/IntroductionToGraphQl.md

 }
 ```

-There are a few of interesting things to note in these new descriptions of our data relationships.
+There are a few interesting things to note in these new descriptions of data relationships.
 We have a described some complex relationships and also introduced a couple of new types.

-The first new type is the `Address` type's `unitNameOrNumber` field; the `AddressUnit` is a new `scalar` because it needs to be either a `String` or an `Int`.
+The first new type is the `Address` type's `unitNameOrNumber` field; the `AddressUnit` is a new `scalar` that can be either a `String` or an `Int`.
 GraphQL doesn't [currently support scalar union types](https://github.com/facebook/graphql/issues/215), but with custom scalars, essentially it is up to the implementation how this is validated.

 Another way to allow different values for a field, but limit it to a limited set of values is to use the `enum` (enumeration) type, like the `Country` enum type.
 Enums allow you to: